PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 By focusing specifically on the **battle system** aspect of RPGs, **Kritical Hit** has the opportunity to adopt a more game-inspired user interface.
 This approach can take cues from Nintendo titles such as *Super Mario Maker* and *Super Smash Bros.
 Ultimate*.
 For instance, *Super Mario Maker* is often praised for its intuitive UX design, which empowers users to build levels creatively using tools that are simple, visual, and easy to understand.

 Similarly, the **Pokémon** series provides a great example of effective UI/UX in action.
 The battle interface in Pokémon games is distinct from the overworld and serves as the franchise’s core gameplay component.
-During battles, the player's Pokémon faces off against a wild Pokémon or another trainer's Pokémon.
 Despite being rooted in traditional RPG mechanics, Pokémon stands out for its streamlined and accessible interface—most notably the use of a four-move menu.
 This clear, concise system ensures that players have all the critical information they need at a glance, enabling them to focus on strategy without feeling overwhelmed.

 **Kritical Hit** can replicate this level of UI flexibility and clarity thanks to **Qt Creator’s built-in UI design tools**, which allow for the creation of clean, modular, and intuitive interfaces without requiring extensive UI programming knowledge.
 This empowers designers to prototype and build user-friendly layouts that reflect familiar gaming interfaces while maintaining high usability across a wide audience.

 ### 8.2.
 User Flowchart